muwerk/munet/README.md

 pio run -t updatefs
 ```

-'''Note:''' This project is currently preparing to move from SPIFFS (deprecated) to LittleFS.
+'''Note:''' This project has moved from SPIFFS (deprecated) to LittleFS for ESP8266.
 To
-continue to use SPIFFS on ESP8266 systems, define `__USE_OLD_FS__`.
-In order to activate LittleFS,
+continue to use SPIFFS on ESP8266 systems, define `USTD_OPTION_FS_FORCE_SPIFFS`.

+In order to be able to create LittleFS file system images with platformio,
 your `platformio.ini` currently needs to contain:

 ```